rsushizawa/Desenvolvimento-WEB/README.md

 ﻿# Desenvolvimento-WEB

- I do not allow the software in this repository to be used, modified, or shared without permission from @rsushizawa.
+ I do not allow the software in this repository to be used, modified, or shared without permission from the authors.